 There’s just something about the sweet and decadent combination of fresh strawberries and rich chocolate that makes me want to eat them more than once or twice a year.
 And strawberries are healthy, right?

-Well, I’m not saying chocolate-covered strawberries are health food, but occasionally they are a great treat!
+Well, I’m not saying chocolate-covered strawberries are a health food item, but occasionally they are a great treat!
 They make an elegant edible gift or a special dessert at home.

 Great special occasions for chocolate strawberries are: